SoyabulIslamLincoln/fashion-MNIST-1/README.md

 - First, I build a simple 3 layer neural network with fully connected layers
 - Then, I build a slightly larger Convolutional Neural Network

-**Goal:** To show how the training and test accuracy improves with changing the neural network architecture.
+**Goal:** To show how the training and test accuracy improves with a more optimized neural network architecture.

 # Simple Neural Network